p2o-lab/polaris-interface/README.md

-pfe-ree-interface
+polaris-interface
 ----------------

-Interfaces for *pfe-ree-node* and *pfe-viz*
+Interfaces for *polaris-frontend* and *polaris-backend*

 ```
 npm version [major|minor|patch]
 ```
-automatically builds and deploys application to npm registry (https://registry.plt.et.tu-dresden.de:4873)
+automatically builds and deploys application to npm registry